zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 #### powercfg

 For example, your current timer interval is not the maximum timer interval.
 How do you know who's to blame?
 Which program increased the system timer frequency?
-You can check it with help of [powercfg](https://en.wikipedia.org/wiki/Powercfg).
+You can check it with the help of [powercfg](https://en.wikipedia.org/wiki/Powercfg).
 For example, run the following command as administrator:

 ```
 powercfg -energy duration 10